paintparty/fireworks/README.md

 <br>

 ### Displaying metadata
 By default, Fireworks offers a unique way of printing metadata inline, next to the values which carry them.
-The intent of this is to spatially and stylistically decouple the metadata from the value (or values) to which it is attached.
+The intent of this is to spatially and stylistically decouple the metadata from the value to which it is attached.
 In practice, I find this kind of formatting faster to read than the traditional approach of always printing metadata in the "block" position (above the carrying value), especially when working with metadata-heavy code.

 For data structures, the metadata map is displayed inline, immediately following the opening bracket.
 This means that any collection carrying metadata will always be display multi-line, with each value on its own line.
 Below is an example vector of three quoted symbols: